ramalho/orablog/forget-the-boxes.rst

 As for tuples, better make sure they only hold immutable object references before trying to use them as dictionary keys or set elements.

     This post was inspired by chapter 8 of my `Fluent Python`__ book.
 That chapter, titled *Object references, mutability and recycling* also covers the semantics of function parameter passing, best practices for mutable parameter handling, shallow copies and deep copies, and the concept of weak references -- among other topics.
+The book focuses on Python 3 but most of its content also applies to Python 2, like everything in this post.

 __ http://shop.oreilly.com/product/0636920032519.do